BetterWayElectronics/ps5-nor-validator/README.md

 # BwE PS5 NOR Validator

-PS5 NOR Validator in alpha stage, designed to validate and interpret the semi-encrypted firmware of a PS5.
-At this stage the data used to validate the entropy and statistic of the firmware is rough.
-Given the current state of the application, it should not be used to validate.
-Wait for future updates!
+BwE PS5 NOR Validator (Pre-Alpha).
+Designed to validate the entire raw and semi-encrypted firmware of a PlayStation 5.
+Created using Perl.
+Not recommended for use at this stage.
+Please wait for future developments and additional flash dumps.
+The next update will actually begin to extract and validate the individual files within the flash.

 ![GitHub Logo](https://i.imgur.com/asRPBhQ.png)